daveism/560-prez/6th.md

 <img alt="Max wind speed for storms for Eastern Pacific" src="../master/charts/Eastern_Pacific_scatter_major_storm_wind.png?raw=true" width="60%" height="60%" >

-In the Eastern Pacific, it looks slightly up?
+In the Western Atlantic, it looks up too!

+Is this Real?
+Well all the data is ready for you to dig in too, but first lets take a look at some of the cool stuff we can do with some scripting.

 [Previous page](5th.md) | [Next page](7th.md)